Prof. CAI Wenlong

 Prof. CAI is an assistant professor in aquaculture and aquatic animal health and the Research Degree Coordinator in PH at City University of Hong Kong.
-He has spent over 11 years in the North American to studying and working on both freshwater and marine water fish diseases.
-He undertook his postdoctoral training at the University of Prince Edward Island (PE, Canada), where he worked on a joint project of integrated health management of Atlantic salmon with the collaboration of multiple industry partners and government research institutes.
+He has spent over 11 years in North America studying and working on both freshwater and marine fish diseases.
+He undertook his postdoctoral training at the University of Prince Edward Island (PE, Canada), where he worked on a joint project on integrated health management of Atlantic salmon in collaboration with multiple industry partners and government research institutes.
 He obtained a PhD degree from the School of Fisheries, Aquaculture and Aquatic Science at Auburn University in the United States in 2018.

 As a fish health specialist, Prof. CAI’s research has covered topics including pathogen-host interactions, selective breeding, and vaccine development strategies for disease prevention.
-Prof. CAI is a faculty member of the State Key Lab of Marine Pollution (CityU), and an affiliated member of the Center for Applied One Health Research and Policy Advice (CityU).
+Prof. CAI is a faculty member of the State Key Lab of Marine Environment Health (CityUHK), and an affiliated member of the Center for Applied One Health Research and Policy Advice (CityUHK).

 Courses taught:

-VM2106: Aquaculture and Aquatic Animal Health, CityU, Course leader
+VM2106: Aquaculture and Aquatic Animal Health (Course Leader

 Prof. CAI Wenlong’s research is centered on advancing our understanding of aquatic animal health, disease mechanisms, and sustainable aquaculture practices.
 His work integrates molecular biology, genomics, and bioinformatics to address critical challenges in aquatic animal production, particularly focusing on the interactions between pathogens and hosts in marine and freshwater species.